Coleridge-Initiative/RCGraph/README.md

 ```

 Results are organized in partitions within the `bucket_stage`
-subdirectory, using the same partition names from the previous
+subdirectory, using the same partition names from the preceding
-workflow step, to make errors easier to trace and troubleshoot.
+workflow steps, to make errors easier to trace and troubleshoot.

 See the `misses_step2.txt` file which reports the title of each
 publication that failed every API lookup.